Covid-19 Guidance and Operating Procedures

-All participants will be required to read the Covid-19 amendment outlined below prior returning to any club activities, and this document will apply in addition to our normal standard operating procedures.
+All participants will be required to read the Covid-19 guidance outlined below prior returning to any club activities, and this document will apply in addition to our normal standard operating procedures.

 The priority for the club remains to protect the health and well being of our members and volunteers and help to stop the spread of Covid-19.

 All members should continue following the government and public health guidelines in the first instance.